typst/hayagriva/README.md

 Rusty bibliography management.

-Hayagriva is a tool that can help your or your apps deal with literature and other media.
+Hayagriva is a tool that can help you or your apps deal with literature and other media.
 Its features include:

 - Data structures for literature collections